koii-network/docs/develop/attention-mining/proof-of-real-traffic/registering-content.md

 :::

-Then please prepared a Koii wallet and some KOII in your wallet, which the attention reward will be collected.
+Then get a Koii wallet and some KOII in your wallet, which the attention reward will be collected.
 Check about the [Koii CLI tool](/) to quickly generate one and airdrop some KOII.

 ## Example